danielaser/React-essentials/Readme.md

 # React Essentials - Daniela Serrano

 This is a React project using where it explains some basic concepts.
-I built it as a result of the React course implementation by Maximilian Schwarzmüller (Udemy).
+I built it as a result of the React course by Maximilian Schwarzmüller (Udemy).

 ## Table of contents